XReverte/Disturbances_AquaticCommunities/README.md

 ### ANOVA
 A significant interaction has been observed regarding the natural logarithm of individual abundance concerning the treatment applied and the sampling date.
 However, there is a lack of significance in the interaction (treatment:date).
 As can be seen in the graphical analysis, it is evident that abundance varies depending on the date, and it is also noticeable that it varies depending on the treatment.
 However, it does not seem that the variations in abundance between the initial and final samples differ according to the treatment applied.

 Results of the analysis of variance of abundance regarding treatment, date, and the interaction "treatment:date".
-It details the degrees of freedom, the sum of squares of residuals, their mean, the F-value, and the P-value.
+It details the degrees of freedom, the sum of squares of residuals, their mean, the F-value, and the P-value:
 ![abundance_table](https://github.com/XReverte/Disturbances_AquaticCommunities/assets/100844285/8cfbfbfc-ba96-4fc1-baa1-97a7e28bb7ce)

 ![Boxplot_abundance](https://github.com/XReverte/Disturbances_AquaticCommunities/assets/100844285/bb632b9d-0ebc-4a28-9ec9-a17f9f13535d)